gohugoio/hugo/content/content/multilingual.md

 With the config above, all content, sitemap, RSS feeds, paginations and taxonomy pages will be rendered below `/` in English (your default content language), and below `/fr` in French.

-If you want all of the languages to be put below their respective language code, enable `DefaultContentLanguageInSubdir: true` in your configuration.
+If you want all of the languages to be put below their respective language code, enable `defaultContentLanguageInSubdir: true` in your configuration.

 Only the obvious non-global options can be overridden per language.
 Examples of global options are `BaseURL`, `BuildDrafts`, etc.